Actifio: Founding

-In July 2009, Ash Ashutosh founded Actifio in Waltham, Massachusetts.
-The company started with four employees.
-It launched its first product in the fall of 2011.
+In July 2009, Ash Ashutosh founded Actifio in Waltham, Massachusetts, with four employees.
+The company launched its first product in the autumn of 2011.

-In 2012 Gartner recommended Actifio in their Cool Vendor report and said its products facilitated cloud-based and offsite start and computing without the need to build secondary data centers.
-In 2012, it was described as the fastest growing storage startup.

-As of May 2012, about a fourth of the company's revenue came from Europe.
+In 2012, Gartner recognised Actifio in their Cool Vendor report, noting that its products facilitated cloud-based and off-site storage without the need to build secondary data centres.
+That same year, Actifio was described as the fastest-growing storage startup.
+As of May 2012, approximately a quarter of the company's revenue came from Europe.